omegasemantic/omegasemantic.github.io/_pip/AB.md

 > They bent over the exhibits, studying them gravely, but without touching them.

-tnspired so by these items, I change my name, one said.
+Inspired so by these items, I change my name, one said.

 From now on, please address me: Exhibit A.